Leading WR Renard Bell to miss Washington State’s 2021 season with torn ACL

 Bell led the Cougars in receptions last season, reeling in 33 passes against Oregon State, Oregon, USC and Utah.
 He led the Pac-12 in receptions per game at 8.2 and was third in receiving yards per game at 95.7.
 Bell tied for the team lead in touchdown catches (2) and ranked second to Travell Harris in total receiving yards with 337.

-The Cougars, who’ll spend fall camp identifying a starting quarterback, will also use the month of August to find replacements within their receiving corps.
+The Cougars, who’ll spend fall camp identifying a starting quarterback, also will use the month of August to find replacements within their receiving corps.
 When the 2020 season ended, it appeared WSU would return all four starters, but Jamire Calvin entered the transfer portal before reuniting with former coach Mike Leach at Mississippi State and walk-on Lucas Bacon left the team for reasons that remain unclear.
 Bell’s injury means the Cougars return just one starter in Harris, who broke out in 2020, catching two TD passes and rushing for another.

 Bell, who used a redshirt season in 2016, has been a mainstay for the Cougars since the 2017 season when he emerged as a top deep threat for Luke Falk, hauling in 40 passes for 528 yards and three touchdowns while recording three 100-plus yard receiving games.
 He owned the three longest plays from scrimmage that season with receptions of 61, 60 and 59 yards.